Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 The intensity of fatal crashes $\hat{\lambda}(x)$ is highest on highway junctions and corridors.
 In contrast, local roads exhibit spatially dispersed intensity, often centered around urbanized clusters and curved segments.

-Sliding Window Analysis of AADT Coefficient
+Sliding Window Analysis: AADT Coefficient Comparison

 AADT Coefficients by Road Type